openwebdocs/owd-website/pages/content/reports/2025/index.md

 For the second year in a row, OWD was able to systematically collect web platform compatibility data.
 We would like to continue this effort, making it as timely and efficient as possible for every future browser release.
 The maintenance of the `mdn-browser-compat-data` project benefits greatly from OWD's efforts; the BCD web compatibility data is accurate, reliable, and complete, allowing consumers of the data, especially MDN, CanIUse, web-features, and the Baseline projects, to be up-to-date and accurate.

-In 2025, we systematically collected compatibility data 28 times; we observed 12 releases from Chrome (applying to Edge too), 13 from Firefox, and 3 from Safari.
-For Chrome 133-144, Firefox 135-147, and Safari 18.4, 26 and 26.2, OWD was able to update browser compatibility data within the beta cycles of each browser release.
-This enabled us to provide web developers with updated information at the time the stable browser version was released.
+In 2025, we systematically collected compatibility data 28 browser releases; we provided web developers with updated information for 12 Chrome and Edge releases, 13 Firefox releases, and 3 new Safari versions.
+For Chrome 133-144, Firefox 135-147, and Safari 18.4, 26 and 26.2, OWD was able to update browser compatibility data within the beta cycles of each browser release, providing updated information at the time the stable browser version was released.

 Patrick Brosset, Microsoft Edge, says:

 > The compatibility data collection that Open Web Docs provides for BCD is very beneficial for the web-features and Baseline project.
 Up-to-date data shows up in time on MDN compat tables and on caniuse.com.
 It also helps the release notes process for Microsoft Edge.

-Also, we want to give a special shout out to [Claas Augner](https://github.com/caugner) who has been taking on a leading role in reviewing PRs and advancing the BCD project in 2025.
+OWD would like to give a special shout-out to [Claas Augner](https://github.com/caugner), who has taken a leading role in reviewing PRs and advancing the BCD project in 2025.

 ### Documenting missing features

-New feature documentation is often provided by browser vendors, generally right as they add new features to their browser.
-However, not all features always get documented.
-And, if they’re not documented right away, there is no one championing the feature and encouraging their documentation.
-At OWD, we champion all browser features, and want to ensure that all features are properly documented and findable by the developer community.
-This is why we work to ensure every open web feature is fully documented on MDN.
+New feature documentation is often provided by browser vendors when the new feature is added to their browser.
+However, not all features get documented.
+If a feature is not documented when first released, often there is no one to champion the feature and encourage its documentation.
+At OWD, we champion all browser features!
+We want to ensure that all features are properly documented and findable by the developer community.
+This is why we work to fully document every open web feature on MDN.

 To this end, in 2024, OWD created a tool to identify missing reference pages.
 Based on the [Web Platform Features Explorer](https://web-platform-dx.github.io/web-features-explorer/) developed by Patrick Brosset, Florian Scholz created [web platform documentation backlog](https://openwebdocs.github.io/web-docs-backlog/), a site that displays missing reference documentation for web platform features.

 Open Web Docs used this tool to identify and then document all the missing newly available and widely available features, including documenting over 650 missing API reference page, ensuring that MDN is truly a complete reference.

 The OWD missing features project was led by [Estelle Weyl](https://github.com/estelle) and was successfully completed with contributions from community volunteer [Yash Raj Bharti](https://github.com/yashrajbharti) and reviews from the MDN community.
+OWD wants to continue this effort in 2026, and ensure that all new baseline features are fully documented this year and for all the years to come.

 ### Web Security documentation